Comprehensive Review of Sony A6100 Focus Modes

 Practical Applications:

-• General Shooting: Capture scenes with multiple subjects or when the subject’s exact position is not known.
+General shooting: Photography of multiple subjects or when the exact position of the subject is unknown.

 Tips:

-• Combine with Real-Time Tracking: Improve subject tracking by combining the Wide Focus Area with Real-Time Tracking.
+Combine with Real-Time Tracking: Use the Wide Focus Area in combination with Real-Time Tracking for the best tracking of a subject.

-• Adjust Focus Points: If necessary, refine the focus area to better suit the subject’s position.
+Adjust Focus Points: If necessary, adjust the focus area more closely to that of the position of the subject.

 5.5 Zone Focus Area

-• Sports and Wildlife: Track subjects moving within a defined zone, such as players in a game or animals in a specific area.
+Sports and Wildlife: This is where tracking subjects within a given zone occurs, like in a game where players are moving or where animals are located in a specific area.

-• Dynamic Scenes: Useful when the subject is within a specific region of the frame.
+Dynamic Scenes: This is useful when the subject lies within a particular part of the frame.

 Tips:

-• Use with AF-C: Combine Zone Focus Area with Continuous Autofocus for tracking subjects within the selected zone.
+Use with AF-C: Zone Focus Area combined with Continuous Autofocus will enhance tracking of subject location within the selected zone.

 5.6 Center Focus Area